 Simple English definitions for legal terms

-Read a random definition: agreement of sale
+Read a random definition: exempt income

 A land trust is a way to manage land for different purposes.
 One type of land trust is a conservation land trust, which is created to protect land from being developed.
 This means that the land can be used for things like farming or recreation, but not for building houses or businesses.
 People can create conservation land trusts to keep their family property safe from development and still use it.
 Another type of land trust is used for investment purposes, where people can keep their ownership of property private and manage their investments.
 Some land trusts are also created to help communities, like building affordable housing or parks.